 The course is divided into chapters, comprising several linked lessons.
 Although most of the course is designed to be read and understood in chronological order, there are some times you may want to go back to refresh your memory of previous lessons.

 All of what you learn in the Poker Basics course is crucial, regardless of what order you read it.
 If things don't seem to be going so well, you should go back and review.

 The Poker Basics course is the foundation on which your poker game will be built, so make sure those foundations are rock solid.

 At the end of each lesson in the course, you will find a short exercise, usually comprising four or five questions.
 You should attempt to answer these before you move on to the next article.
 The questions directly relate to what you have learned in the lesson, so read carefully to make sure you answer correctly.

 There is a significantly longer quiz at the very end of the course.
 That will test your knowledge of everything you have learned to that point.
 It can be tricky, but all the answers are in the material you will have read.

-Our team of expert tutors will reply to your queries on the forums and take your game to the next level.
+The replies to your queries and interaction in the forums and take your game to the next level.
 Look for the invitations to post in the forum that are scattered throughout the course.
-Save the details of any noteworthy encounters at the tables and ask for feedback.
-To start your own thread in the forum just click on this link, log-in, and start posting today.
+Save the details of any noteworthy encounters at the tables and ask for feedback on how you played your poker hand.